ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

     LOCKED = "locked"
     CLOSED = "closed"

-class DataUploadCase(BaseModel):
+class DataUploadCase(UploadContext):
-    """A class representing a DataUploadCase"""
+    """A class representing a DataUploadCase.

-    case_id: UUID4 # unique identifier for the instance
+    Contains all fields from the UploadContext and shares IDs.
+    """

     state: DataUploadCaseState  # one of OPEN, LOCKED, CLOSED
     title: str  # short meaningful name for the case
     description: str  # describes the upload case in more detail